 The push press is an overhead press variation.
-In this exercise, your legs are used to generate energy.
+In this exercise, you use your legs to generate energy.
 To begin the lift, bend the legs into an athletic dip position.
 Now extend the body quickly to propel the weight overhead.
-The lift is completed when the bar is overhead, and both the legs and arms are straight.
+You complete the lift when the bar is overhead, and the legs and arms are straight.

-1: Bring the barbell to your shoulders in front of you, as if you were doing an overhead barbell press.
+1. Bring the barbell to your shoulders in front of you, as if doing an overhead barbell press.
 Take a comfortable, open hold on the bar in both hands.
 Maintain a tall torso and strong upper back.
 The legs should be straight.
 The feet should be hip-width apart.

-2: After setting up, dip the legs to a quarter squat position.
-As the knees point out over the toes, the hips should travel straight down a few inches.
+2. After setting up, dip the legs to a quarter squat position.
+The hips should travel straight down a few inches as the knees point out over the toes.
 Perform the dip with your chest raised high.
 The dip is included at the start of a movement to get you in the correct posture to generate leg force.

-4: Push your head “back through” to its initial position.
+4. Push your head “back through” to its initial position.
 As the barbell passes eye level, your heels should touch the ground.
 Next, you should fully stretch the elbows.
-Finally, you should fully lock out your arms and legs at the end of the lift.
+Finally, you should fully lock your arms and legs at the end of the lift.

-5: For push press repetitions, a re-racking motion of the bar to your shoulders is required.
+5. For push press repetitions, you must make a re-racking motion of the bar to your shoulders.
 The bar returns to the shoulders from overhead.
 As the bar returns to your shoulders, bend in your legs.
 The legs should bend to the quarter squat position.
 Then return to standing securely.
 Finally, reset for the next repetition.

 Muscles Worked by Push Press

-Push press exercise involves strong muscular engagement.
-The muscles worked by Push press are:
+Push press exercise involves strong muscle engagement.
+The muscles worked by the Push press are: